Xndr2/SleddingEngineTweaks/README.md

 ## 🚀 Quick Start

 ### Installation
-1. Install [BepInEx](https://github.com/BepInEx/BepInEx) for your game
+1. Install [BepInEx](https://github.com/BepInEx/BepInEx) in the Lethal Company folder (or wait until Sledding Game releases)
 2. Download `SleddingEngineTweaks.dll` from [releases](../../releases)
 3. Place the DLL in `BepInEx/plugins/`
 4. Run the game once to generate the mod folder